 Feedback from the AMA Substance Use and Pain Care Task Force led to creating mini-CME tracks curated with different specialties and practice settings in mind.

 “We wanted to provide education relevant to the care settings,” Dr. Abbott said.
-“For physicians in the clinic setting, we wanted to provide outpatient information, whereas physicians that practice in the hospital must manage patients with acute health care problems and unanticipated health crises.
+“For physicians in the clinic setting, we wanted to provide outpatient information, whereas physicians who practice in the hospital must manage patients with acute health care problems and unanticipated health crises.
 The challenges are different—managing patients’ daily lives and conditions, versus managing acute crises when they are hospitalized.”

 “We want to not harm the patient, but we also want to meet their needs,” she said.